thetrueorange/The-Great-Jonk-Dream/README.md

 - requests, json, and pathlib modules

 ...and that's it!
+## Where do I get an API key?
+The API key necessary to use this tool [can be found in hjonk.me's settings](https://hjonk.me/settings) You'll obviously need to sign up, but it's just a few clicks away.
 ## How can I contribute?
 Simply fork away - if it's a good fork, it might even get merged!